sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 So far, we have considered the dispatch of power from the system perspective, i.e, how would a central planner dispatch the available power plants in the most cost-efficient way.
 This assumes that this central planner has full control of and information on these power plants.
 Modern, liberalized electricity systems do not work in such a centralized manner, but are rather market-based, meaning that a large set of actors (e.g., producers, consumers) are involved.
 These actors act in a selfish manner to maximize their profits or utility.

-To model the behavior of different actors in the market, we can use a mix of optimization and game theory.
+To model the behaviour of different actors in the market, we can use a mix of optimisation and game theory.
 Let's begin with one of the classic game theory examples, the Prisoner's Dilemma.
 Assume that two suspected bank robbers, Thelma & Louise, are captured by the police.
 They are separated and have the choice of whether or not to confess and implicate the other:

 * if both confess, they both serve 10 years in jail;
 * if one confesses and implicates the other and the other doesn’t, she goes free, the other serves 20 years;